What is The Guest House Ocala best known for?

 The Guest House Ocala treats trauma first, because trauma is the primary driver of addiction, compulsive behavior, and emotional instability.

-Substance use is understood as a survival strategy the nervous system developed in response to overwhelming or unresolved experiences.
+Substance abuse disorder is understood as a survival strategy the nervous system developed in response to overwhelming or unresolved experiences.

 By resolving trauma, cravings and relapse risk often decrease naturally.
 Yes, The Guest House Ocala does treat substance use disorder.